A note on a Griffiths-type ring for complete intersections in Grassmannians: Hypersurfaces in Grassmannians

-\end{lemma} What we have to understand now is for which $X_d\subset \Gr(k,n)$ the vanishing conditions of lemma \ref{multivan} are authomatically satisfied.
-Borel-Bott-Weil theorem transforms the vanishing question into a combinatorial one.
+\end{lemma} We point out that this set of vanishings is slightly stronger than the one we need.
+As an example, see Lemma (\ref{lemmavanishing}), where the vanishing of $H^{p+1}(\Omega_G^{N-p}(d))$ is not needed.
+What we have to understand now is for which $X_d\subset \Gr(k,n)$ the vanishing conditions of Lemma \ref{multivan} are automatically satisfied.
+Borel--Bott--Weil theorem transforms the vanishing question into a combinatorial one.
 We quote the following result by Snow (\cite{snow}). \begin{thm}[Thm.
-3.2 and 3.4 in \cite{snow}] Consider the Grassmannian $\Gr(k,n)$, and let $N:=k(n-k)$, $t\geq 1$.
-Then $H^p(G, \Omega^q(t))=0$ if any of the following conditions are satisfied. \begin{enumerate}[(I)] \item $t\geq n$; \item $kp \geq (k-1)q >0;$ \item $p >N-q$; \item $q> N-k$; \item $q \leq t$; \end{enumerate} \end{thm} We are now in position to prove the main result of this section.
+3.2, 3.4, 3.5 in \cite{snow}] Denote by $G$ the Grassmannian $\Gr(k,n)$.
+Then $H^p(G, \Omega^q(t))=0$, for $t\geq 1$, if any of the following conditions are satisfied: \begin{enumerate}[(I)] \item $t\geq n$; \item $kp \geq (k-1)q >0;$ \item $p >N-q$; \item $q> N-k$, $(k,n) \neq (2,4)$; \item $q \leq t$, with $p>0$; \item $t \geq n-k$ and $p >\frac{(n-1-t)(n-t)}{2}$. \end{enumerate} \end{thm} We are now in position to prove the main result of this section.
 We recall first the description of the Hodge groups of the Grassmannian.
-As in the projective case, $h^{i,j}(\Gr)=0$ for $i \neq j$.
-On the other hand when $i=j$ the dimension of these spaces can be easily computed as We will need the following definition \begin{definition} Let $G=\Gr(k,n)$.
-We define $ I_{j-1,j}$ as the cokernel of the natural injective map \end{definition} \begin{thm} Let $X_d$ a smooth hypersurface in the Grassmannian $G=\Gr(k,n)$.
-Let $N=\ddim( G)=k(n-k)$, and $R^G_f$ the Jacobian ring for $X$ defined in \ref{jacobian}.
+Since the Grassmannian is a homogeneous variety, $h^{i,j}(G)=0$ for $i \neq j$.
+On the other hand, when $i=j$ the dimension of these spaces are We will need the following definition. \begin{definition} For $j \leq \frac{N}{2}$ define $ I_{j-1,j}$ as the cokernel of the injective map given by the multiplication by a hyperplane class \end{definition} \begin{thm} Let $X_d$ be a smooth hypersurface in the Grassmannian $G=\Gr(k,n)$, and $R^G_f$ the Jacobian ring for $X$ defined in Definition \ref{jacobian}.
 Assume that $d \geq n-1$.
-If $\ddim(X) =N-1 \equiv 0 \ (2)$.
-Then If $\ddim(X) =N-1 \equiv 1 \ (2)$ then where $\delta_{p, \frac{N}{2}}$ is the Kronecker delta symbol. \end{thm} \begin{proof}First we point out that when the dimension of $X$ is odd, then $H^{N-1}(X) = H^{N-1}_{\van}(X)$. \\ By Lemma \ref{t1jacobi} one has In particular, thanks to Lemma \ref{multivan} we will have provided that the vanishing conditions (I-IV) and (V) for the index 1 case hold.
-By Thm. \ref{snow}, part I, all these vanishings are automathically satisfied if $d \geq n-1$, except possibly $H^{i+1}(\Omega_G^{N-1-p})=H^{i+1}(\Omega_G^{N-1-p})=0$.\\ Thanks to the given description of the cohomology ring of the Grassmannian, we know that the above groups vanishes for almost all values of $i$.
-In particular from \eqref{seq1h} and \eqref{seq2h} one gets the sequence in cohomology where we have already taken into account all the other vanishings of Lemma \ref{multivan}.
+If $\ddim(X) =N-1 \equiv 0 \ (2)$, then If $\ddim(X) =N-1 \equiv 1 \ (2)$ then where $\delta_{p, \frac{N}{2}}$ is the Kronecker delta symbol. \end{thm} \begin{proof} By Lemma \ref{t1jacobi} one has In particular, thanks to Lemma \ref{multivan} we will have provided that the vanishing conditions in the hypotheses hold.
+By Theorem \ref{snow} all these vanishings are automatically satisfied if $d \geq n$ (part I) and if $d=n-1$ (part VI) except possibly $H^{i+1}(\Omega_G^{N-1-p})=H^{i+1}(\Omega_G^{N-1-p})=0$.\\ Thanks to the given description of the cohomology ring of the Grassmannian, we know that the above groups vanish for almost all values of $i$.
+In particular, from \eqref{seq1h} and \eqref{seq2h} one gets the sequence in cohomology where we have already taken into account all the other vanishings of Lemma \ref{multivan}.
 The Hodge groups in the Grassmannian will vanish unless $p+1=N-p$ or $p=N-p$.
-In the first case $\ddim(X)= N-1=2p$ is even, and we have that is In the second case the dimension of $X$ is odd, we have $N=2p$ and that is
+In the first case $\ddim(X)= N-1=2p$ is even, and we have that is When the dimension of $X$ is odd, we first remark that $H^{N-1}(X) = H^{N-1}_{\van}(X)$.
+We have $N=2p$ and that is